How to make sourdough starter.

-Put 200g of organic stoneground wholemeal flour along with 200ml of cold filtered water in a large jar.
+Put 200g of organic stoneground wholemeal flour along with 200ml of water at 30C in a large jar.
 Whisk the mixture vigorously and incorporate air then cover with the breathable lid.
 Then simply allow your mixture to sit in a warm place for 48 hours.

 After 48 hours you might be lucky enough to see some bubbles, which is a good indicator that organisms are present.
 If you don’t then do not worry, they can take a few days to get going.
 Repeat the feeding by removing half the mixture and replacing with 100g organic stoneground white flour flour and 100g of water at 28C.
 Stir vigorously, cover and again wait another 12 to 24 hours.